nushell/nushell.github.io/commands/docs/dfr_concatenate.md

 title: dfr concatenate
 categories: |
   dataframe
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Concatenates strings with other array
+  Concatenates strings with other array.
 usage: |
-  Concatenates strings with other array
+  Concatenates strings with other array.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe